LedgerHQ/applet-recovery-key/README.md

 2. Login to Ledger Orange docker registry.

-    :information_source: You might need to create a registry token to authenticate, go to your [Orange Github](https://git.orange.ledgerlabs.net/) account, then `Settings > Developer settings > Personal access tokens > Tokens (classic)`, use the `Generate new token` button and choose the following scope `read:packages`
+    :information_source: You will a valid registry token to authenticate, go to your [Orange Github](https://git.orange.ledgerlabs.net/) account, then `Settings > Developer settings > Personal access tokens > Tokens (classic)`, use the `Generate new token` button and choose the following scope `read:packages`

     ```bash
     docker login containers.git.orange.ledgerlabs.net -u <user name>